The Limits of Quantum State Transfer for Field-Free Heisenberg Chains: Pretty Good State Transfer

-but the left-hand side is just $2a$.
-If $t_1=t_0$, $q=0$ (different integer values can be chosen here) and $\phi=\pi$, then at every second opportunity of perfect revival on the symmetric subspace, $(2k+1)t_0$, the phase on the antisymmetric subspace is -1.
+The left-hand side is just $\text{Tr}(H_+)-\text{Tr}(H_-)=2a$, where $H_\pm$ are the anti/symmetric subspaces of the Hamiltonian in the single excitation subspace.
+If $t_1=t_0$, $q=0$ (different integer values can be chosen here) and $\phi=\pi$, then at every second opportunity of perfect revival on the symmetric subspace, $(2k+1)t_0$, the phase on the antisymmetric subspace is $-1$.
 So, if its pretty good revival coincides with that time, it will work.
 Hence, we would set $a=N/2$.
 However, to date, we have not proven a single case that satisfies Lemma \ref{lem:PGST}.